 Top tip: Test yourself on the historic Kandahar Banchetta.
 This World Cup and Olympic downhill course presents one hell of a drop-in before twisting and turning for a mile and a half.
 To finish, this advanced-only run shoots you down into the trees for a steep stretch that’ll have your legs crying for mercy.

 Where better to learn your Pizza from your French Fries than in the land of pizza, right?
 Yep, if you’re planning to ride with your family and/or beginners, have Alta Badia in your sights.
-This resort covers six villages, serves up mellow terrain perfect for beginners, and marks around 50% of its trails as intermediate.
+This ski resort covers six villages, serves up mellow terrain perfect for beginners, and marks around 50% of its trails as intermediate.
 And Alta Badia is also at the heart of the dizzying Dolomiti Superski area, offering over 750 miles to progress from beginner to boss.

 But it’s not all bunny slopes and magic carpets here.
 Every December, La Vila (Alta Badia’s main village) hosts the Alpine Ski World Cup because – believe it or not – it’s home to the Gran Risa, one of the Alps’ most technically challenging runs.
 And the experienced riders among you are welcome to have a crack at it throughout the season.

 There’s also the Gardena Ronda Express.
-This day-long circuit tests advanced riders’ stamina with 24 lifts and 22 miles of riding.
+This day-long circuit tests advanced riders’ stamina with 24 lifts and 22 miles of ski runs.
 Okay, advanced riders won’t be pushed that intensely here.
 But there is more than enough off-piste to try – especially the Val Mezdi, known as the ‘Vallée Blanche of the Dolomites’, with a 4,593-foot descent.

 And when it’s time to refuel, nowhere comes as well prepped as Alta Badia.
 In fact, they almost have more restaurants than riders here, with two Michelin-starred restaurants and a host of fine-dining eateries to choose from.